kathisnehith/Medicare-IP-hospital-Analysis/README.md

 ---

 ## **Key Findings**
+The insights derived from the dashboard are outlined below; please refer to the [**Dashboard**](https://public.tableau.com/app/profile/snehith.reddy.kathi/viz/medicare_inpatient_dashboard/Dashboard2) itself for a clearer and more interactive presentation of these findings.
 ### **Trends Over Time**
 - Medicare payments and patient out-of-pocket expenses showed a steady increase from **2017 to 2022**, reflecting rising healthcare costs.
 - While patient discharges remained stable initially, a **decline was observed post-2018**, indicating a shift in care delivery or reduced inpatient utilization.